-While handling the inward clearing, the banks should keep into account the feature / functionality of "duplicate MICR" checking, as mentioned in detail in para 6.2 above.

-Banks would also need to reconcile / track the receipt of paper in case of "Paper to Follow" model, as mentioned in detail in para 3.24.
+While handling the inward clearing, the banks should keep into account the feature/functionality of duplicate MICR checking, as mentioned in detail in para 6.2 above.
+The banks would also need to reconcile / track the receipt of paper in case of "Paper to Follow" model, as mentioned in detail in para 3.24 earlier.